 When doing this type of testing it is important to have a good understanding of the product characteristics, the normal use conditions, what constitutes a foreseeable abuse and what is the product’s life expectancy.
 In all cases, our customers want to have their answers yesterday.
 However, to have a good test plan one has to be careful not to expose the product to be tested to conditions that are such that abnormal aging processes start occurring.

-Nonetheless there are some basic rules to be followed in all aging test procedures.
-With the exception of freeze-thaw cycles that assesses the impacts of phase changes, all aging processes increase as a function of the ambient temperature.
+Nonetheless, there are some basic rules to be followed in all aging test procedures.
+Except for freeze-thaw cycles that assesses the impacts of phase changes, all aging processes increase as a function of the ambient temperature.
 This acceleration process is governed by Arrhenius’s equation: